diegoarevalo8294/Chatroom/README.md

 Open `client.html` in a browser.
 Enter a name and a room, leave the server field as `ws://localhost:8765` (default), and click **Join**.

-Open it in a few more browser tabs (or send it to friends on your network, using your machine's LAN IP instead of `localhost`) to chat with multiple people at once — each tab/person can pick any name and room.
+Open it in a few more browser tabs to chat with multiple people at once — each tab/person can pick any name and room.

 ## Notes